catherineloesch/project4-react-frontend/README.md

 ## <a name="description"></a> 1.
 Description

-A fully responsive full-stack job-board application, built from scratch in 10 days using a rails API as its backend and a react-based front.
+A fully responsive full-stack job-board application, built from scratch in 10 days using a rails API as its back end and a react-based front end.
 This solo project was the fourth and final application built as part of the curriculum for the General Assembly Software Engineering Immersive Course.
 Featuring freelance jobs posted by pet owners, the application enables users to make an account and post job listings looking for dog-walkers or pet sitters.
-Once logged in they can view their listings as well as edit and delete them.They can also update their account information and delete their account.
+Once logged in they can view their listings as well as edit and delete them.
+They can also update their account information and delete their account.

  <img src="./src/assets/readme_images/landing_page1.jpg">
  <img src="./src/assets/readme_images/landing_page2.jpg">